joshvilson/Simple_Calculator/README.md

 Simple calculator developed using Python that performs basic mathematical operations such as addition, substraction, multiplication, division, square, and square root.
+Reads input from various CVS files and deployed with docker.